MeghaShyam26/covid-slot-notifier/README.md

     - Enter a valid password in line 8
     - Enter the age you are looking for in line 12
     - Enter the slot number you are looking for in line 16
-    - Enter the pincode required in line 20
+    - Enter the pincode required in the array in line 20 and append more if required
+    - Enter the number of days you want to check for starting from today in line 32
 - Navigate to app.py
     - Enter a valid 'to' address in line 62
     - If the mail has to be sent to more than 1 then copy the line and paste it below and change the 'to' address